-You will also need to conduct the travel quarantine at a quarantine hotel if you have been to a country within the EEA, Switzerland and the United Kingdom, if you in addition have been to a country outside the EEA, Switzerland and the United Kingdom during the last 10 days.
+If you have been to a country within the EEA, Switzerland and the United Kingdom and in addition have been to a country outside the EEA, Switzerland and the United Kingdom during the last 10 days, you will also need to conduct the travel quarantine at a quarantine hotel

 Countries within the EEA, Switzerland and the United Kingdom

-If you have visited a country within (and not outside of) the EEA, Switzerland, and the United Kingdom during the 10 days prior to entering Norway, the level of infection in the country you are arriving from will decide whether you will need to conduct the travel quarantine at a quarantine hotel or if you can conduct the quarantine at home / another suitable place of accommodation.
+If you have visited a country within (and not outside of) the EEA, Switzerland, and the United Kingdom during the 10 days prior to entering Norway, the level of infection in the country you are arriving from will decide whether you will need to complete the travel quarantine at a quarantine hotel or if you can complete the quarantine at home / another suitable place of residence.

 If you have visited a country/area with a high level of infection, you will need to start your travel quarantine at a quarantine hotel.
 You will need to take a PCR-based test for the coronavirus on day 3 after entry at the earliest.
 If the test result is negative, you will be able to go home or to another suitable accommodation to complete your remaining travel quarantine duty period.

 If you only have visited a country/area with a lower level of infection, you will be able to conduct the travel quarantine in your own home or another suitable place of residence.
-Upon entry, you must be able to document that you have not been in a country or area with a high level of infection.
+See the definition of home and a suitable place of residence here.
+Upon entry, you must be able to document that you have not only been to a country or area with a lower level of infection.

 Overview of countries and areas with a high/lower level of infection

-How are countries and areas with high or low levels of infection categorised?
+How are countries and areas categorised with a high or lower levels of infection?

-It is the covid-19 regulations that define what countries and areas are considered to have high- or low infection levels.
-These are updated on a regular basis and apply until they are changed.
-This means that even if the level of infection in a country changes, you are not exempt from quarantine hotel until it has been adopted in the covid-19 regulations.
-Pay attention to the list above for updates.
+is The COVID-19 regulations define what countries and areas are considered to have high- or lower level of infection, are updated on a regular basis and apply until they are changed.
+This means that even if the level of infection in a country changes from high to lower, you are not exempt from quarantine hotel until it this has been adopted in the COVID-19 regulations.
+Pay attention to the above list for updates.

 Allocation of quarantine hotel and registration

-The municipality is responsible for organising the transport from your point of arrival to the hotel.
-People arriving from countries outside the EEA, Switzerland or the United Kingdom shall not use public transport.
+The municipality is responsible for organising the transport from your point of arrival to the quarantine hotel.
+Persons who arrive from countries outside the EEA, Switzerland or the United Kingdom shall not use public transport.
 Maintaining proper measures for infection control and prevention during the transport is important.
-Those arriving by car can drive themselves to the quarantine hotel.
+Those arriving by car can drive to the quarantine hotel themselves.

-After spending your quarantine at the quarantine hotel, the municipality will arrange transport back to the airport or the border, if you need it.
+After completing your quarantine at the quarantine hotel, the municipality will arrange transport back to the airport or to the border, if required.

 When arriving at the quarantine hotel you will be registered.
 This is mandatory.
 You will also be informed about testing, routines and measures for infection control in connections with your stay.
 You will be offered a test for the coronavirus at the quarantine hotel.
 Even if your test result comes back negative, you will need to complete your quarantine period.